hassio-addons/addon-wireguard/wireguard/DOCS.md

 # Home Assistant Community Add-on: WireGuard

 [WireGuard®][wireguard] is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
+This add-on allows you to use your Home Assistant add-on as a bridge server, and easily configure and connect client devices.

+**Note**: installing this add-on does not expose the HA interface to connected WireGuard peers.

+## About WireGuard
-It aims to be faster, simpler, leaner, and more useful than IPsec, while avoiding the massive headache.
+WireGuard aims to be faster, simpler, leaner, and more useful than IPsec, while avoiding the massive headache.

 It intends to be considerably more performant than OpenVPN.
 WireGuard is designed as a general-purpose VPN for running on embedded interfaces and